-E-commerce revenues increased by 2%, to \$501.4 million in 2022, as compared to 2021.
+2022 revenue from our E-commerce customers increased by 2%, to \$501.4 million in 2022 as compared to 2021.
 On a constant currency basis, E-commerce revenues increased by 5% in 2022, as compared to 2021.
-During 2022, growth in our E-commerce sales channel was driven by revenue generated from our acquisitions of PicMonkey and Pond5 which were completed on September 3, 2021 and May 11, 2022, respectively.
+During 2022, growth in our E-commerce sales channel was driven by revenue generated from our acquisitions of PicMonkey and Pond5.
 E-commerce revenue also benefited from higher subscriber revenue, which was offset by a reduction in revenue generated from our transactional products.

-Enterprise revenues increased by 15%, to \$326.4 million in 2022, as compared to 2021.
+2022 revenues from our Enterprise customers increased by 15%, to \$326.4 million in 2022 as compared to 2021.
 On a constant currency basis, Enterprise revenues increased by 20% in 2022, as compared to 2021.
-The increase in Enterprise revenues was primarily driven by growth in our Computer Vision and multi-asset product offerings, in addition to revenue generated from our acquisitions of Pond5 and Splash News, which were completed on May 11, 2022 and May 28, 2022, respectively.
+The increase in Enterprise revenues was primarily driven by growth in our data offering, in addition to revenue generated from our acquisitions of Pond5 and Splash News.
 Enterprise revenue growth also benefited from continued momentum in Shutterstock Studios and Shutterstock Editorial.

-In the years ended December 31, 2022 and 2021, we delivered 173.3 million and 180.0 million paid downloads, respectively, and our revenue per download was \$4.40 in 2022 compared to \$4.16 in 2021.
-During 2022, the 6% increase in revenue per download, is primarily due to changes in product mix coupled with a reduction in paid download volumes.
+In the years ended December 31, 2022 and 2021, we delivered 173.3 million and 180.0 million paid downloads, respectively, and our revenue per download was \$4.40 in 2022, as compared to \$4.16 in 2021.
+During 2022, the 6% increase in revenue per download is primarily due to changes in product mix coupled with a reduction in paid download volumes.